saapra/writeups/whitehat19Quals/web1.md

 ### LFI

 * http://15.165.80.50/?page=register was the register page
-* http://15.165.80.50/?page=/./etc/passwd split the passwd file, thus LFI confirmed
+* http://15.165.80.50/?page=/./etc/passwd spit the passwd file, thus LFI confirmed

 ![web01.2](images/1.2.png)

 Now we just need a file with our controlled content and include it to execute php.

-Usually username identity is sessions.
-Server uses session to identify the user and this session is maintained by server in a session file which is located at /var/lib/php/sessions/sess_PHPSESSID
+Server uses session to identify the user and this session is maintained by server in a session file located at /var/lib/php/sessions/sess_PHPSESSID

 So when we log in with the following username, our username will be stored in `/var/lib/php/sessions/sess_PHPSESSID` and thus we can include it to execute arbritrary php
 ```